Implementing Control and Its Benefits

 5. Controls provide feedback on project status

 Control gives people information.
-Staff who know how they are doing adjust their work; staff who do not know cannot.
+Feedback influences behaviour: staff who know how they are doing adjust their work; staff who do not know cannot.

 6. Controls aid in decision making